openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 _inlined_description: _

-Returns: If the normals of the mesh have changed, been added or removed.
+**Returns**: If the normals of the mesh have changed, been added or removed.